 I chose several taller varieties with branching habits to grow sunflowers for screening areas of the farm to make them look prettier and more inviting.

-Strawberry Blonde sunflower is a lemon-yellow and pink varigated sunflower that grows 5 to 6 feet tall and has a branching habit.
+Strawberry Blonde sunflower is a lemon-yellow and pink variegated sunflower that grows 5 to 6 feet tall and has a branching habit.
 The first blossoms will appear in just 55 days from planting.
 With Strawberry Blondes branching habit we’ll have blooms till frost from a June 10th planting, so we can plant this one after our last frost date.

 Strawberry Lemonade sunflower is another mixed sunflower that has both pink and yellow blooms.
 It’s a tall branching sunflower but with a longer window from planting to bloom time.
 Strawberry Lemonade will make a lovely screen around the farm.
 I’ll be planting it with Strawberry Blonde but about 2 to 3 weeks sooner.
 This will give a succession of blooms that will continue to open till heavy frost.